rossunger/Obsidian-Vault/Projects/Islands Of Resistance/Scenes/Silverman Twins Intro.md

+---
+dg-publish: true
+---
-The Silverman twins sat in the lawyers office and tried to reconcile their conflicting feelings, torn between mourning the death of a father they never loved, and celebrating an the news of an inheritance they never thought they'd see.
-They were the heirs to the SunPatch empire, which technically makes them the two wealthiest people on the planet, richer, even, than the King of Q.
+The Silverman twins sat in the [[lawyers office]] and tried to reconcile their conflicting feelings, torn between mourning the death of a father they never loved, and celebrating an the news of an inheritance they never thought they'd see.
+They were the heirs to the [[SunPatch empire]], which technically makes them the two wealthiest people on the planet, richer, even, than the King of Q.

-"Sun patches", kinda like nicotine patches, can replace a person\'s daily Sun intake, however they are not cheap.
-The middle class can afford them, but folks at the bottom levels can\'t.
+"Sun patches", kinda like nicotine patches, can replace a persons daily Sun intake, however they are not cheap.
+The middle class can afford them, but folks at the bottom levels cant.
 These patches can replace food also, as they provide energy to your body.

-Judea and Alara had grown up in the sunclave on the first floor (top down).
+Judea and [[Alara Silverman|Alara]] had grown up in the [[sunclave]] on the first floor (top down).
 They had never experienced what it meant to live in scarcity.
 Every moment of their lives was meticulously planned out for them by a now deceased father, and they very quickly learned how impossible it was